Sepultura: Musical style and influences

+Legacy and impact

+Sepultura was referred to as one of the "Big Four" of 1990s heavy metal by Lauryn Schaffner of Loudwire, along with Korn, Pantera, and Tool.
+In 2025, Zahra Huselid of Screen Rant included the band in the site's list of "10 Best Thrash Metal Bands Who Weren't The Big Four".

 Looking back on the band's career in a 2016 article on Max and Igor Cavalera's retrospective Return to Roots tour (in commemoration of the album's 20th anniversary), Nashville Scene contributor Saby Reyes-Kulkarni observed that, "Before Chaos A.D., the overwhelming majority of metal had a 'white' feel to it.
 Sepultura changed that forever.
 And with Roots, the band went a step further, asserting once and for all that the genre can accommodate native stylings from any culture, much like jazz had done for decades prior."
+That same year, the staff of Loudwire named them the 41st best metal band of all time.

 MTV called Sepultura the most successful Brazilian heavy metal band in history and "perhaps the most important heavy metal band of the '90s."
+In 1992, Daniel B. Levine of Guitar World wrote, "Offering proof that thrash is an international language is Sepultura, born of the beauty and corruption of their native Brazil", and described them as "a band uniquely qualified to write about violence, corruption, alienation and the deterioration of society."
 In 1993, Robert Baird of Phoenix New Times wrote that the band played "machine-gun-tempo mayhem" and that the members "love to attack organized religion and repressive government."
+In 2004, Dan Epstein of Guitar World referred to Sepultura as "the biggest metal band to ever come out of Brazil".
+He added, "At a time when classic thrash bands of the eighties seemed to be on the wane, Sepultura rose to prominence on the strength of two brutal albums: 1989's Beneath the Remains and 1991's Arise."

-Many bands have cited Sepultura as an influence or inspiration to their music, including Korn, Limp Bizkit, Slipknot, Pantera, Machine Head, Cannibal Corpse, Hatebreed, Alien Weaponry, Krisiun, Gojira, Xibalba, Vein, Toxic Holocaust, Code Orange, Puya, Nails, Kittie, Children of Bodom, Power Trip, Atreyu, Evile, Havok, Pestilence, Incantation, and Grave.
+Many bands have cited Sepultura as an influence or inspiration to their music, including Korn, Limp Bizkit, Slipknot, Pantera, Machine Head, Cannibal Corpse, Hatebreed, Alien Weaponry, Krisiun, Gojira, Xibalba, Vein, Toxic Holocaust, Code Orange, Puya, Nails, Kittie, Children of Bodom, Power Trip, Atreyu, Evile, Havok, Pestilence, Incantation, Grave, Ektomorf, and Taproot.